Marrybrown

-Marrybrown Sdn Bhd (doing business as Marrybrown) is a Malaysian-owned multinational chain of quick service restaurants based in Johor Bahru, Johor.
+Marrybrown Sdn Bhd is a Malaysian multinational chain of quick service restaurants based in Johor Bahru, Johor.
 Being one of the largest global halal fast food-establishments, the chain has since expanded to over 250 locations throughout Malaysia and across several countries.
 The restaurant focuses on Malaysian and western dishes.

 History

 Early beginnings

 Marrybrown was founded in 1981 by Lawrence Liew and Nancy Liew in Johor Bahru, Johor, Malaysia.
 As the banks were reluctant to provide the pair with a personal loan, the couple raised RM120,000.00 via their personal joint savings as well as by borrowing funds from their relatives and close friends.
 The couple faced many challengers and obstacles to open their first outlet — as many of the shop owners were reluctant to lease their premise, while suppliers were only willing to provide their goods on a cash delivery basis.

 The first restaurant was opened in 1981 in a small shop lot in Jalan Wong Ah Fook, Johor Bahru.
-The couple named their restaurant "Marrybrown", a three-syllable name, as it was perceived that the simple name had an international sound, and was easy to pronounce and remember.
-The three-syllable name is also common in the fast-food industry, as can be seen in KFC, McDonald's, and Burger King.
+The couple named their restaurant "Marrybrown", a rip-off of successful Canadian fried chicken franchise, "Mary Brown's".